barryclark/jekyll-now/_posts/2020-01-27-Payments-Intro-Part2.md

 ![On the rails](../images/payments/jk-gJhev0YgUcE-unsplash.jpg)
 > Photo by JK on Unsplash

 In the [previous installment][1] of this series, I talked about the history behind payment systems and described how domestic payments work.

 In this post I will cover
- * cross-border "traditional" payments
+ * cross-border payments
- * pull payments (a.k.a. direct debit)
+ * pull payments
  * and discuss some of their pros and cons

 <!--more-->